-On the WeLoveEastVanwebsite, you can find some great examples of leasehold land in Vancouver.
+On REW.ca (just add ‘leasehold’ to your filter), you can find some great examples of leasehold lands in Vancouver and Toronto.
 The land on south False Creek close to Granville Island, for example, as well as in south-east Vancouver along the Fraser River, are leaseholds owned by the City of Vancouver, whereas various corporations own much of the leasehold land in Vancouver’s West End.

 How Long Can I Own a Leasehold Property?